Return to Articles 3 mins read

-There's a valuable debate in the SEO community: what's the right balance between being bold with your vision and rigorously testing your ideas?
+There's a debate in the SEO community: what's the right balance between being bold with your vision and rigorously testing your ideas?

 Do you need to test every change or suggestion?
-Or should we just have more conviction and be braver with our ideas?
+Or should we have more conviction and be braver with our ideas?
 How do you balance safety and speed?

 It’s a conversation we welcome.
 In fact, we’ve long argued that you don't need to test every single change.
 See this post from 2021 and this one last year on the value of an SEO testing program.

-That being said, although bravery is necessary, it’s not sufficient to win in SEO.
+Although bravery is necessary, it's not sufficient to win in SEO.

 This debate isn’t just academic; the belief that SEOs can just be braver misses one of the key challenges they face: getting their recommendations done.